Best MFT Programs in California

 Concentration: Drug and Alcohol Counseling - Campus Based - Website

-- 90 quarter unit program
+- 90 quarter units required.

-- 2-2.5 years full-time completion
+- 2 years full-time campus.

 - Master's - Marital and Family Therapy (MS) with Play Therapy Certificate